isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand what gender stereotypes
+<p>· understand what gender stereotypes comprise, e.g. notions of masculinity
-comprise, e.g. notions of masculinity and femininity vary over time and space, and are shaped by societal expectations</p>
+and femininity vary over time and space, and are shaped by societal expectations</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; know that imposing gender
+<p>· know that imposing gender stereotypes on oneself and others can limit
-stereotypes on oneself and others can limit one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided</p>
+one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided</p>
 <p><em>&nbsp;</em>
 </p>
 </td>